cyates559/mote/README.md

  ## Future plans:
 * Create a new storage style which should:
-  * enable subscribing to slices of data and listening as those slices grow.
+  * enable subscribing to slices of data and listening as those slices grow. (realtime pagination)
   * enable strict typing
   * partitioning data in different tables
 * Polish and release the libraries that haven't been open sourced yet.